prashantRmishra/MachineCoding/solidprinciple/revision-notes/SolidPrinciples.md

 	}
 }

-This is clear violation of Liskov substitution principle
+//This is clear violation of Liskov substitution principle

-Solution is seggragate the fat interface into different interfaces
+//Solution is seggragate the fat interface into different interfaces

 public interface IPrint{
 	public void print();